narner/MyWebsite/content/notes/Working with Server-Sent Events in Swift - November 16, 2021.md

-Finally, we register a callback that gets called whenever we have received a message over the EventSource.
+&nbsp;Finally, we register a callback that gets called whenever we have received a message over the EventSource.
 This gives us back an id, an event, and data from our server.

+&nbsp;

 ```
 eventSource?.onMessage({ [self] (id, event, data) in